Pankhuri1804/IPL/README.md

 7. Go to “IPL” directory: cd IPL/
 8. You can build a local docker image: sudo docker build --tag iplanalysis .
 9. You can run the docker container locally: docker run -d -p 5000:5000 iplanalysis
+10. To test the API's a list of URL's are mentioned in the sheet<IPLAPIinfo.xlsx>

 Begin of the application